Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Conclusions

-\section{Conclusions.}
+To show the verification performance of the proposed method, we test on a practical problem PPE354 obtained from \cite{HoshiImachiKuwataKakudaFujitaMatsui2019JJIAM}, whose size is of $354$ and coefficient matrix~$B$ is not diagonal.
+Note that the preceding experiments are performed only on diagonal matrices~$B$.
+The problem arises in an organic polymer poly-(phenylene-ethynylene) (PPE) in the para (linear-chain) structure with ten monomers or $120$ atoms.
+There exist exactly ten eigenvalues in the interval~$[2.281, 2.428]$, and we compute and verify these eigenvalues so that we set the numbers of parameters~$\ell = 5$ and $m = 2$.
+The input arguments of \texttt{eigs} are set to compute the ten eigenvalues closest to $2.3545$ on the real axis.

+Table~\ref{tbl:eigval_practical} gives the interval radii of the verified eigenvalues for PPE354.
+Table~\ref{tbl:eigvec_practical} gives the maximum interval radii of the entries of the verified eigenvectors for PPE354.
+All the methods succeed in the verification.
+These figures show that the Rayleigh--Ritz procedure approach gives slightly larger interval radii than the Hankel matrix approach.

+\section{Conclusions}

 We proposed a verified computation method using the Rayleigh--Ritz procedure and complex moments for eigenvalues in a region and the corresponding eigenvectors of generalized Hermitian eigenvalue problems.
 We split the error in the approximated complex moment into the truncation error of the quadrature and rounding errors and evaluate each.
 The proposed method uses the Rayleigh--Ritz procedure to project a given eigenvalue problem into a reduced one and can use half the number of quadrature points for our previous Hankel matrix approach to reduce truncation errors to the same order.
 Moreover, the transformation matrix for the Rayleigh--Ritz procedure enables verification of the eigenvectors.
-Numerical experiments showed that the proposed method is faster than previous methods while maintaining verification performance.
+Numerical experiments showed that the proposed method is faster than previous methods while maintaining verification performance and works even for nearly singular matrix pencils and in the presence of multiple and nearly multiple eigenvalues.
 The Rayleigh--Ritz procedures approach inherits several features from the Hankel matrix approach, such as an efficient technique to evaluate the solutions of linear systems and a parameter tuning technique for the number of quadrature points.
 The proposed method will be potentially efficient when implemented in parallel.